vitaly-t/spex/docs/concept/batch.md

 The standard method `promise.all` isn't suitable in this case, because it does not guarantee to settle all the values in the array.
-And while some libraries offer a separate method to settle an array of promises, it becomes difficult to combine the logic into one meaningful result.
+And while some libraries offer a separate method to settle an array of promises, it becomes awkward to combine the logic into one meaningful result, and certainly not without a loss in performance.

 And this is where method [batch] comes into play:

 * It settles all of the promises in the array
 * It resolves in same way as `promise.all` when each value in the array resolves
-* It rejects when any value in the array rejects, and with complete details
+* It rejects when any value in the array rejects, with complete details
-* It offers an extensive support for the results reporting and diagnostics
+* It has additional diagnostics and results reporting features

 [batch]:../code/batch.md